Skydio/skydio-specs-ios/README.md

 # skydio-specs-ios

-Private CocoaPods Repo for SkydioSDK.framework
+CocoaPods Repo for the (private) SkydioSDK.framework
-## Skydio confidential pre-release software.
-DO NOT DISTRIBUTE